mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 ## T15: Run the model for Breithorngletscher and generate outputs

 Now it's time to run our fabulous mass balance model for Breithorngletscher!
-Do this in a script
+Do this in a script.

+To load the DEMs and mask you will need a asii-grid file reader:
+- `rasterio` for Python
+- `raster` for R

-A template (TODO finish):
+A template based on Julia for you to adapt:
 ```julia
 ## Read data
 t, Ts = read_campbell(weather_fl)